EdenGD/restart-on-death/README.md

 Since I don't plan to publish this mod on the index, you need to install it manually. (btw the mod is windows only)

-Go to the latest release and download the .geode file.
-Then just put it into the directory "\<Game Files\>\geode\mods".
+Go to the Releases tab and download the .geode file from the latest release.
+Since Geode 4, there's a button on the Geode menu on the left that allows you to import a .geode file.
+Use it to install the mod.